lumalav/3DCytoFlowMVC6/README.md

 -Refactor linux code (machinename, pswname must be stored in a file)

--decide static/dynamic job number per machine
+-implement dynamic job number per machine

--lock analysis that has been already processed

--the run_pfromd.sh has to have this line at the end so the result file can be located echo `pwd` > ../resultPath

 -vm name and password hardcoded in the scripts